 While being the least Monster Hunter-like game on this list, Hunters & Puzzles emulates the genre mechanics well enough for a turn-based puzzler.
 It also has a PvP mode, so it has that going for it too.

 If you didn’t expect to see a Nintendo title on this list, that’s OK – neither did I when I started writing it.
 Nevertheless, Super Kirby Clash is indeed somewhat Monster Hunter-like, and is my favorite game here.
 It’s a 2D platform brawler in which a team of Kirbys – each with a unique class – continuously bonk and zap a big goofy monster into submission.
 From positioning to combo chaining, all the usual combat mechanics are present, but the minimalist delivery feels more fun somehow.

 In my opinion, the only thing that could make the Super Kirby Clash gameplay more fun, is the addition of a tracking phase before the actual fight, in which you platform around a short level, collecting powerups or smacking down lesser monsters.
 I realize that’s like adding a whole other game on top.
 I think it’s a good idea.

 The second thing I love about this game is the self-conscious “free-to-start”.
-It doesn’t sound any less predatory than free-to-play, but this is a wholesome Kirby game and Nintendo just would not stoop down to putting that label on it.
-And yes, Super Kirby Clash has cosmetic items and playable content locked behind in-game purchases.
+It doesn’t sound any less predatory than free-to-play, but this is a wholesome Kirby game and Nintendo just would not stoop down to putting the F2P label on it.
+Yes, Super Kirby Clash has cosmetic items and playable content locked behind in-game purchases.
 However, the base experience is free, and fun enough on its own.